lindonroberts/academic-website/content/home/software.md

 weight = 90  # Order that this section will appear.

 title = "Software"
-subtitle = "Click on each package for more details"
+subtitle = "[Github](https://github.com/lindonroberts) | Click on each package for more details.
+Other useful packages not developed by me are listed on the [nonlinear optimization resources](opt/) webpage"

 [content]
   # Page type to display.
 E.g. project.